adamant/adamant.language.reference/old/ideas-considering.md

 One possible syntax is `\(x) -> x`.
 This has the advantage of evoking the similarity of lambda with the backslash.
 It also kind of fits with the idea that backslash means escape.
 In this case we are escaping the standard meaning of left paren.
 This would require the parens never be dropped which is annoying.
 However it would mean the arrow could be used similar to Rust to give the return type.
 It would be possible, though confusing to allow `\x x` when `x` was not a keyword.
 This resurrects the idea of using the fat arrow.
 If it allows an expression where a block is expected then `\x => x` would be a substitute for `\x { return x; }`.
 Then is `\x { => x; }` valid though?
 If that is valid, then why can't you use the same syntax with a function to return?
 Also, why would `\x { return x; }` return from the lambda rather than the outer function?

-## Use `##` for Preprocessor

-The preprocessor is only very rarely used.
-It could be given an alternate syntax like `##` to free the `#` symbol up for other uses.
-For example, it could be used for anonymous functions `#x => x`.
-Other ideas are, verbatim strings `#"\foo"`, or tuples `#(a, b)`, or attributes following the idea of hash tags as metadata.
-It could even be used to access tuple elements as `x#1` which might make sense if it is the syntax for tuples.
-It actually could be used for almost all of those at the same time.
-That is, use it for verbatim strings, tuples, tuple access and attributes.
-If `@` means address of then using it to prefix string literals could cause problems for taking the address of string literal.
-That would almost require the use of something else for verbatim string literals.

 ## Copy with Change Syntax

 If immutability is used with true object orientation, there will be many more instances where a copy with only a few changes will be needed.
 There should be a short syntax for this.
 Similar to how Rust has the syntax for taking all the other fields of a struct from an existing one.